This post may contain affiliate links. Please read our disclosure policy.

 • Seafood: Mix in crabmeat, mussels, or firm fish.

-• Creole-Style: Add Creole seasoning and a splash of Worcestershire sauce for a deeper, more complex flavor.
+• Creole-Style: Add homemade creole seasoning and a splash of Worcestershire sauce for a deeper, more complex flavor.

 How To Make Jambalaya

-These step-by-step photos and instructions are here to help you visualize how to make the this single serving jambalaya recipe.
+These step-by-step photos and instructions are here to help you visualize how to make this easy jambalaya recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

 1. Sauté the Vegetables: Heat oil in a 10-inch pan over medium heat.
 Add onions, celery, garlic, and green bell peppers with a pinch of salt.
 Cook for about 3 minutes until softened.